Fohdeesha/lab-docu/docs/fcx.md

 aaa authentication login default local aaa authentication web default local
 ```
-If you wanted to use the WEB UI, you can now log into it using the credentials you created above.
+If you wanted to use the web UI, you can now log into it using the credentials you created above.

 You should enable authentication for telnet access as well:
 ```